JimmyJimenez2400/HashMap-/README.md

 # About

-This was one of the projects given by The Odin project to create a Hasmap [https://www.theodinproject.com/lessons/javascript-hashmap].
+This was one of the projects given by The Odin project to create a [Hasmap](https://www.theodinproject.com/lessons/javascript-hashmap).
 To understand how hashing works and why it's used.